thegameofcode/iris/docs/api.md

 #### iris.Event.removeListeners()
 *Since*: `v0.6.0`

-This remove all listeners from targets.
-It is automatically called when the current object is destroyed.
+This remove all listeners from publishers.
+If the publisher has been destroyed, the listen is removed without throw exceptions.

 ```javascript